-81. Q.Para 4-4 When military police are not present where a Soldier’s conduct violates good order and military discipline what should the senior officer, WO, or NCO do?
+81. Q.Para 4-4 When a Soldier’s conduct violates good order and military discipline what should the senior officer, WO, or NCO do?

 82. Q.Para 4-5 Who is authorized and directed to quell all quarrels, frays, and disorders among persons subject to military law and to apprehend participants?

 A: Officers, WOs, NCOs, and petty officers of the Armed Forces.

 83. Q.Para 4-6 How should Military authority be exercised?

 84. Q.Para 4-6 What is one of the most effective administrative corrective measures?